sph-mn/sdupes/readme.md

 ~~~
 sh ./exe/compile
 ~~~
-this should create `exe/compiled/sdupes` which is the statically compiled final executable and can be taken and copied anywhere. for example, it can be copied or symlinked into `/usr/bin` (as root) after which sdupes should be available as a command on the command-line (if the file has the execute bit set).
+this should create `exe/compiled/sdupes` which is the statically compiled final executable and can be taken and copied anywhere. for example, it can be copied or symlinked into `/usr/bin` (as root) after which sdupes should be available as a command on the command-line (as long as the file's execute bit is set).

 # technical details
-* all input path names are loaded into memory. in my test, memory usage stayed under 1GB for a 31200 files music library
+* all input path names are loaded into memory. in my test, memory usage remained below 1GB for a 31200 files music library
+* duplicate checking is done in parallel for each group of files with equal size. the number of threads depends on the number of paths that are processed
-* tiny hashtable and set implementations from [sph-sc-lib](https://github.com/sph-mn/sph-sc-lib) are used
+* tiny hashtable, set, and thread-pool implementations from [sph-sc-lib](https://github.com/sph-mn/sph-sc-lib) are used

 # license
 [gpl3+](https://www.gnu.org/licenses/gpl-3.0.txt)

 # performance comparison
-quick tests using bash "time" comparing sdupes to other popular duplicate finders.
+quick tests using bash "time" comparing sdupes v1.5 to other popular duplicate finders.

 714G in 27697 files with 800M in 11 duplicates:
 * sdupes: 0m0.119s